 When Google appeared, I was a beneficiary by accident.
 Google validated what I’d already been doing, recognizing the role merit-based links and citations play in identifying high caliber content.
 Soon, other engines followed and the linking gold rush began.
 Everyone wanted more links.
 But link chasers miss the most fundamental truth about links, which is that the most valuable links will be earned due to deserving content.

-A big part of my philosophy is based on the belief that the easier any link was to get, the less value that link will have.
-Any link that can be had without a mediary scrutinizing the content for quality and relevance is unlikely to be trusted by a search engine’s algorithm or a person.
+A big part of my philosophy is based on the belief that the easier any link is to get, the less value that link will have.
+Any link that can be had without a mediary scrutinizing the content for quality is unlikely to be trusted by a search engine’s algorithm or a person.
 My services are not what brings traffic to your Web site.
 You must be producing content that someone wants to see, or no amount effort on my part will help.
 The ultimate success of your site depends on the value and usefulness of the content you deliver.
 The surfer sees through hype in a minute.
 It’s about content, not hype.
 Your site either has it or it doesn’t.

 My goal is to help content and the online audience it was intended for learn about one another.
 It’s that simple.
 The methods I use to do this are where link building becomes an art.
 I identify and contact online venues that in my estimation would be inclined to care about the new content enough to write about it and/or link to it.
 For quality content there are venues, nooks and crannies in the online world that will care about it.
 The key is to understand who and where they are and reach out in an appropriate way.
 Never, repeat NEVER, automate this process.